emiburns/Data-Science-Courses/Johns Hopkins University Data Science Coursera Specialization/Course 8: Practical Machine Learning/Course Project/PracticalMachineLearningProject.md

     ##  [1] B A B A A E D B A A B C B A E E A B B B
     ## Levels: A B C D E

+Great!
+When we check these classifications against the answers provided in the Course Project Quiz, we see that each was correctly identified, thus closing out the task.

 ## Appendix